The good news: it moves. The bad news: it’s The Dominators.

 Episode 1

 Sue: Nice porno title.
-I bet all the fans bought this DVD online.
+I bet the fans bought this DVD online.
 I can’t imagine a Doctor Who fan walking into a shop and asking for a copy of The Dominators.

 Sue: This reminds me of Lost in Space a bit.
 A cheap version of Lost in Space, mind.
 When was this story broadcast?